bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 3/Basic aircraft trimming.md

 ![[Pasted image 20211021193326.png]]

-The goal of aircraft trimming so to achieve no pitching
+The goal of aircraft trimming so to achieve no net moments in a given axis through the centre of mass, to make the plane more stable and easyer to control.

+### Optamising